Tiling dense hypergraphs: Applications

 \subsection{Ordered graphs}

 Over the past years, many results from Turán and Ramsey theory have been transferred to (vertex-)ordered graphs~\cite{Tar19}.
 The challenge in this setting is to find order-preserving embeddings.
 A $k$-graph $F$ is \emph{(vertex) ordered} if its vertices are equipped with a linear ordering.
-We typically assume that $V(F) \subset \NATS$ and with the natural ordering of the integers.
+We typically assume that the vertices of $F$ form an interval in $\NATS$ with the natural ordering of the integers.
 For another ordered $k$-graph $G$, a homomorphism $\phi \in \hom{F}{G}$ is \emph{order-preserving} if $\phi(u) \leq \phi(v)$ whenever $u < v$ for $u,v \in V(F)$.
-So the preimages of an order-preserving homomorphism are intervals.
+Note that if $x < y < z$ are vertices of $F$, and $x,z$ are mapped to a vertex $v$ of $G$, then $y$ must also be mapped to $v$ under an order-preserving homomorphism.
+Put differently, the preimages of vertices of $G$ are intervals.
 An \emph{order-preserving copy} of $F$ in $G$ corresponds to an injective order-preserving homomorphism.
 Naturally, an \emph{order-preserving $F$-tiling} of $G$ is a tiling of $G$ with order-preserving copies of $F$.
-For $1\leq d \leq k-1$, we define the minimum $d$-degree threshold $\th_d^{}(\otil^{}_F)$ as in \cref{sec:dirac-hyper}, where the host structure ranges over all ordered $k$-graphs.
+For $1\leq d < k$, we define the minimum $d$-degree threshold $\th_d^{}(\otil^{}_F)$ as in \cref{sec:dirac-hyper}, where the host structure ranges over all ordered $k$-graphs.